 Chicago Blues from Coast to Coast!
 Johnny Burgin performs up to 250 shows a year in Europe, Japan and coast to coast in the US.
 Johnny started his career in the neighborhood blues joints on Chicago’s West Side with Howlin’ Wolf disciple Tail Dragger, and went on to tour and record with blues legends such as Pinetop Perkins, Sam Lay and Billy Boy Arnold.
 He’s been praised by the Cascade Blues Association for his “stunning guitar playing– the pure Chicago styled sound”.
 Johnny is a Delmark and Vizztone recording artist with 10 CDs to his credit.
-He was nominated for a BMA for Best Traditional Blues CD of 2017 for “Howlin’ at Greaseland”, a Howlin’ Wolf tribute, and his “Live” CD/LP was nominated for Best Live Recording of 2019 by Blues Blast Magazine.
+Johnny’s a current BMA nominee for Best Traditional Blues Artist, and he was nominated for a BMA for Best Traditional Blues CD of 2017 for “Howlin’ at Greaseland”, a Howlin’ Wolf tribute, and his “Live” CD/LP was nominated for Best Live Recording of 2019 by Blues Blast Magazine.

 Johnny Burgin grew up in Starkville MS and Greenville SC.
 While he was still in high school, he saw many touring blues bands such as Guitar Jr, Gatemouth Brown and Eddie Clearwater.
 His father was an actor and folk musician and taught him the basics on guitar.
 Johnny went to University of Chicago with the intention of becoming a writer, but a different path unfolded and he fell headfirst into the Chicago blues scene.
 Things started happening fast after Johnny (at that time featuring guest vocalist Jimmy Burns) took a Monday night residency at the Smoke Daddy in Chicago’s Wicker Park neighborhood.
 They soon became a strong draw, and the atmosphere they generated was so electric that Bob Koester of Delmark Records offered them a contract after hearing just one set.